f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

         "f5-utils-file-transfer:local-file": "configs/bigpartition-DB-BACKUP2021-09-10"
     }

-Importing Archived Chassis Partition Configs via GUI
+Importing Archived Chassis Partition Configs via webUI
 ----------------------------------------------------

 You can use the System Settings -> File Utilities page to import archives from a remote HTTPS server.